jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 ## <a name="mcp">Multi-container Pods</a>

+Exercises in ns mcp dir ~/mcp

-### Create a Pod with two containers, both with image busybox and command "echo hello; sleep 3600".
+### 1. Create a Pod with two containers, both with image busybox and command "echo hello; sleep 3600".
 Connect to the second container and run 'ls'

 <details><summary>show</summary>
 <p>